jtophilip/bindingtutor/doc/BindingModels.rst

    :width: 3in
    :align: center

-The binding relationship is:
+The binding relationships are:

 .. latex-math::

    A + MT \leftrightharpoons AMT, A + AMT \leftrightharpoons A_2MT.

-The disocciation constants for these interactions are:
+The dissociation constants for these interactions are:

 .. latex-math::